 Flying to a foreign country could put you in the same time zone, or you could be headed to a place 12 hours different from your current time.
 Do your research beforehand on the time difference and consider that when you book your flight.
 For the best results, arrive in the country at least a day before your photoshoot to give yourself time to prepare.

 You don’t want to end up in a situation where you’re late or missing your photoshoot because of a time miscalculation.
 For example, a flight from New York City to London takes about seven hours, and you also have to consider the time zones you’re jumping.
 London is about five hours ahead of New York City.
 Arriving a day before will give you time to prepare and recover from possible jet lag.
+If you arrive a few hours early, you can leave your bags in left luggage and explore for a while before heading to your final destination; it’s far better to get there early than late.

 Doing a photoshoot in a foreign country is a fantastic experience.
 You’ll get a chance to do what other models may miss out on.
 Before you book your flight and prepare your itinerary, keep these tips in mind.
 The best thing you can do is research the countries and the cities you plan to visit.
 It’s better to be overprepared than underprepared.
 Be safe, be courteous, and be mindful of the country’s customs.
 Embrace the culture and people around you for a worthwhile experience.